Wesleyan School Extracurricular & After-School Programs

 About

-Wesleyan School Youth Enrichment Programs include chapel, Bible studies, service opportunities, grade-level retreats, and mission trips as part of Christian life offerings.
-Students can take band, chorus, theater, and visual arts courses, along with extracurricular and after school programs in music and arts.
-The programs also feature STEM classes for grades K–6, STEM electives for grades 7–12, STEM enrichment classes, Robotics Exploration, STEM Wolves competitive teams for middle and high school, and clubs such as Omicron service club, yearbook club, and math club.
+Wesleyan School Extracurricular & After-School Programs include chapel, Bible studies, grade-level retreats, and service opportunities for students.
+The program offers band, chorus, theater, and visual arts courses, along with extracurricular and after-school musical and artistic programs.
+Students can also take STEM enrichment classes, join Robotics Exploration, participate on STEM Wolves competitive teams in middle and high school, and join various clubs such as yearbook club and math club.

 • Ages: 5–18 years old